Use git, use eslint, and write unit tests.

 While there are many ways to solve a problem with code, some of them are better than others.
 As Robert Martin wrote:

 Even bad code can function.
 But if code isn’t clean, it can bring a development organization to its knees.

 Good code doesn’t just work.
 It is also easy to maintain and reuse.
 That means that others (or the future you) can understand this code easily, which in turn allows them to solve bugs, add features and refactor it faster and without degrading the whole application.

 As such, code quality has a big impact on the happiness of everyone involved with the project: engineers, managers, product people, and even end users.

 Being a better coder means writing better code, and getting there requires a lot of practice.

 These days, it’s hard to find software development teams that don’t use some tool for version management of their code.
 Git is one such tool and is probably the most popular.
-CVS’s track changes in the code and allows multiple developers to work in parallel and collaborate on the same codebase.
+CVS tracks changes in the code and allows multiple developers to work in parallel and collaborate on the same codebase.

 But what if I’m working alone? what if I’m just playing with some code to learn a new library or try out some ideas?
-I don’t need no git, right?
+I don’t need any git, right?

 Small children learn by experimentation.
 They try out different actions in a safe environment, see the results and then try again something different.

 The same approach can be applied to coding, and git is the tool that enables that.